+The answer often involves networking — it isn’t what you know, it’s who, we’re told.
+But the type of networking that’s valuable has changed over time.
 Blue Sky Resumes.
 As a subscriber to our course, you get more than great free advice – you also get a 15% discount on our professional resume writing service.

 If you are interested in having us write a killer resume for you, just request a quote here.
 Mention that you are taking my free course and we’ll automatically discount your quote.
 For the last lesson, I want to show you how we applied these resume writing principles to a real resume and helped a client get a great new job.
 Seeing the makeover should help you see how you can overhaul your own resume.
 The Situation Ravi was a marketing manager whose true passion was social media and web marketing.
-His Existing Resume.
+His Existing Resume Click here to see Ravi's original resume.
+Notice how much of his resume focuses on marketing achievements that have nothing to do with social media.
 31 Tips On How to Write a Cover Letter.

 I Review Hundreds Of Cover Letters.
 1. Kevin Hart Actor, Comedian, and Entrepreneur.
 How To Redesign Your Resume For A Recruiter’s 6-Second Attention Span.
 It’s frightening.

 You’ll spend most of your waking life at a job, yet, according to a new study by TheLadders, the average recruiter spends just six seconds looking at your resume.
 By the end of that time, they’ll determine whether you’re “a fit” or a “no fit.”
 “The only research that had been done in this domain was self-reporting surveys, which simply was not good enough for us to understand what drives recruiters’ decision-making,” Will Evans, Head of User Experience at TheLadders, tells Co.Design.
 So Evans led a study that followed 30 recruiters for 10 weeks.
 Or, more accurately, it followed just their eyes.
 5 Things Job Candidates Obsess Over That Hiring Managers Don’t Care About.
 It doesn’t matter how much work experience you have, or how many interviews you’ve knocked out of the park—job hunting is bound to make even the most confident candidates feel insecure.

 And since so many factors are out of your control—like whether you’ll hear back about that perfect fit opportunity—it’s no wonder many people find themselves attempting to regain a little power by obsessing over what they can control.
 But the truth is, not all job-search details are make-or-break.
 Give Your Resume an Edge by Making It More Modern.
 I suppose I can't criticize the "45% of employers view potential candidates online" and "24% said they made a hire after reviewing a social media profile" stats because of the way they're worded.

 To learn from failure, however, you have to “own” it.
 Grade Your Resume.
 Interview Tips For When Someone Asks, "What Questions Do You Have For Us?"
 "When a potential employer asks if you have any questions, they don’t want inquiries about parking validation," writes Kelly Gregorio for Brazen Careerist, "they want to see if you’re prepared, educated, and inquisitive.

 Bookmark it and come back later.]
 Imagine something a wee bit outside your comfort zone.
 Nothing scandalous: just something you don’t do often, don’t particularly enjoy, and slightly more challenging than “totally trivial.”
 Maybe reciting poetry while simultaneously standing on one foot.
 Career Guidance & Resources.

 The Secrets To Career Contentment: Don't Follow Your Passion.
 "Follow your passion," might be the most common career guidance, but it is actually bad advice.

 The theory that following your passion leads to success first surfaced in the '70s, and in the intervening decades it’s taken on the character of indisputable fact.
 The catch?
 Most people’s passions have little connection to work or education, meaning passionate skiers, dancers, and readers run into problems.
 In a culture that tells people to transform their passions into lucrative careers via will-driven alchemy, it’s no wonder so much of today’s workforce suffers from endless job swapping and professional discontent.
 How To Follow Your Dreams When You Haven't Quite Figured Out What They Are.
 I, personally, am tired of people giving advice like, "just follow your passion," or "do what you love and the money will come.